splunk/public-o11y-docs/apm/span-tags/tag-spotlight.rst

 - Hover over the RED metrics chart to view a summary of metrics for the specified time.
 The resolution of data for the RED metrics chart is 10 seconds.

-- Select within the RED metrics chart to load representative traces for the time you clicked on.
+- Select within the RED metrics chart to load representative traces for the time you selected.

 - Select a span tag card header to add the top 5 span tag values in the card to the RED metrics chart.